 The NCC Library provides access to a wide variety of materials, information, and services that support the educational and general information needs of NCC students, faculty, staff and community residents.
 Personal assistance is available to individuals or small groups with research assignments within the library, by email, chat or telephone.
 Librarians also provide library research instruction and orientations in the classroom.

 The library collection includes over 16,000 physical books, 70 print subscriptions to magazines, journals and newspapers, 900 audio books on CD, and over 2,000 videos.
 Library users have online access to more than 185,000 electronic books, a variety of online databases that provide thousands of full-text newspaper, journal and magazine articles, over 30,000 online videos, and a growing collection of e-books and audiobooks that are available for download to computers or other devices.
 In addition to the educational resources offered by the library, users may stop in to color, work on our puzzles, or check out any of our games to play at home or in the library.
-Access to the library catalog and online resources is available to NCC students, faculty and staff from the library webpage bit.ly/ncc-library.
+Access to the library catalog and online resources is available to NCC students, faculty and staff from the library webpage at bit.ly/ncc-library.
 Registered users can reserve materials online, renew items and access their account information through the online catalog.
 Remote access to a majority of the online resources is available to NCC students and employees; please contact the library staff for passwords and instructions or log into your MyPlace and select Library Resources

 In addition to the resources provided by the NCC Library, students may borrow books, videos, and articles from libraries throughout the state and nation by requesting interlibrary loan services.